llinfeng/WikiEdit_PreExpApp_Public/ReadMe.md

   beta feature: skipping many pages or apps](https://groups.google.com/g/otree/c/T6DsbOv712Q/m/Qq_Tv8ZBAgAJ)

-* [ ] There is a way to solve this, to span out all combination of the app sequences and send them out!
+* [ ] There is a way to solve this, to span out all combination of the app sequences and send them out from a full set of sessions.
+This adds to the administrative burden, and may be suitable a team of at least two RAs.

 ## Style of the games